ABOUT | Luca Braccia

 Jonathan Grey, Dancing Times

-As a dancer, Luca performed works by Jiri Kylian, Merce Cunningham, Shobana Jeyasingh, Patricia Okenwa, Tony Adigun, Mauro Bigonzetti, Dino Verga, Adriana Borriello, Allen and Karen Kaeja, Enzo Celli, Fabrizio Monteverde, Carl Portal, Giovanna Velardi and others.
-Furthermore, he worked with Akademi and Creative People Dance Places.
+As dancer, Luca performed works by Jiri Kylian, Merce Cunningham, Shobana Jeyasingh, Gauri Sharma Tripathi, Patricia Okenwa, Tony Adigun, Mauro Bigonzetti, Dino Verga, Adriana Borriello, Allen and Karen Kaeja, Enzo Celli, Fabrizio Monteverde, Carl Portal and Giovanna Velardi.
+Furthermore, he worked with independent companies such as Lila Dance, Akademi, Fuora Dance Project, Dora Frankel Dance and Creative People Dance Places.
 Luca performed during the international tour of EDge17 directed by Jeanne Yasko, founder of Norrdans.

 In 2015, Luca founded BARBERDANCE / lucabraccia&Co.
 Since then, the company has toured nationally and internationally, representing Luca’s works in China, Italy, Portugal and the UK.
 During the last four years, he brought together more than thirty dancers and other collaborators, delivering a large number of learning and research projects.
 Luca has won awards including the Premio Claudio Abbado 2015 for choreography (MIUR) and Movin’Up 2016 (MIBACT).
 In 2014, he was selected to take part in the choreography critique project of RomaEuropa Festival.

 Education, Teaching and Research